 Researchers at the University of Cambridge together with the National Institute for Health Research Collaboration for Leadership in Applied Health Research & Care and NHS Midlands & East found that cognitive therapy via telephone is as effective as meeting face to face.
 Their study concluded that providing talking therapy via telephone is effective for people with common mental disorders.

 However, while telephone and online appointments are usually very effective for a wide range of issues they are not suitable methods for everybody or every issue.
 Some people may not feel confident using technology or they may not be able to guarantee that they can access a quiet, private room where they are unlikely to be disturbed at home.
-If you are experiencing extreme distress or despair face to face support may be a better option for you.

 Do you have questions about telephone or online appointments?